-João Pimentel joined Campos Ferreira, Sá Carneiro & Associados in February 2011 as senior of counsel and heads the litigation/arbitration and restructuring/insolvency practices.
+João Pimentel joined Campos Ferreira, Sá Carneiro & Associados in February 2011 as senior of counsel and is currently a partner of the firm, heading the litigation/arbitration and restructuring/insolvency practices.

 Before that, he was a lawyer at Uría Menéndez since 2004, when his previous firm, Vasconcelos, F. Sá Carneiro, Fontes & Associados - one of the most prestigious Portuguese law firms integrated with Uría Menéndez.